FP

 • Age — Players in their prime contribute more

-• Coaching — Having a good coach amplifies the whole team's output
+• Coaching — Having a good coach amplifies the whole team's output across all phases

 • Home advantage — Playing at home gives a meaningful boost